 Discover the Seasons and Cycles PreK-up

-Discover Fall highlights the process of plants and animals preparing for winter.
+Discover Fall: Leaves, Seeds and changes highlights the process of plants and animals preparing for winter.
 Leaves change colors and drop.
 Seeds and nuts prepare for next year’s cycles.
 Animals prepare winter homes or migrate.

 Animals in Winter with Puppet Show PreK-2nd gr.